wal33dahmad/Native-Jobs/README.md

 # Native Jobs

-Open `Live App Link` in your device to test it.
+Open `Expo` on your device and open the following link to test.

 URL: exp://exp.host/@wal33dahmad/native-jobs?release-channel=default